courtois-neuromod/cneuromod_embeddings/book/friends-s01_reproducibility.md

 # Test-retest reproducibility
 We first quantified the spatial reproducibility of parcels in `friends-s01` training and validation data.
- * **Reproducibility measure.** A spatial correlation is generated for each pair of parcels, one in the training and one in the validation set, within the union of the subject-specific grey matter mask from both parcels.
+ * **Reproducibility measure.** A spatial correlation is generated for each pair of parcels, one in the training and one in the validation set.
+This spatial correlation is calculated within the union of the subject-specific grey matter mask from both parcellations.
  * **Intra-subject reproducibility.** For each parcel in the training set, we report the maximal spatial correlation with any parcels of the validation.
 This process generates a distribution of intra-subject reproducibility across parcels.
  * **Inter-subject reproducibility.** We also apply the same matching procedure, but comparing pairs of parcels coming from different subjects, within the training set.
 This generates a distribution of inter-subject reproducibility across parcels.